 now I recommend doing it this way.

-- To prepare the asparagus for cooking, feel each spear and determine where the end feels most firm and cut off the tougher amount at the bottom to leave the most tender length.
-You may want to peel or scrape a couple of inches up from the bottom if it feels like it might be tough or stringy.
+- Determine where the end feels most firm and cut off the tougher amount at the bottom to leave the most tender length.
+You may want to peel or scrape a couple of inches up from the bottom if the "skin" feels like it might be tough or stringy.

-- If the asparagus spears have a tough skin then they can be peeled or
+- If the asparagus spears have a tough skin right up to the tip end then they can be peeled or

 scraped all the way up.
 The fat ones are easier to handle and